This strategy guide on how you manage your inheritance

 In addition to your time horizon, it is also crucial to know what you can stomach in terms of risk.
 It doesn’t matter necessarily when things are going well because those are good times.
 It matters when the shoe drops and poor performance and losses start to appear on your statements.
 If you panic and make a knee jerk reaction out of fear, you can easily erase and even permanently damage the value of your inheritance.

 I hope all of these tips provide value to you as you attempt to navigate the emotional time period of losing a loved one.
 You have my sincere condolences.
-I have confidence that the fact that you took the time to read through this strategy guide, you will be thoughtful with how you approach the management of your inheritance.
+I have confidence that the fact that you took the time to read through this strategy guide, means you will be thoughtful with how you approach the management of your inheritance.
 Please reach out if you feel you need additional guidance and even if I’m not the one to help, I can assist with finding you someone that can.

 If you would like to collaborate on a more complete plan, you can schedule a complimentary call today.